-Our events feature artists and writers of all kinds of faith backgrounds, even if you’re not sure what “religion box” you’d check.
+Our events feature artists and writers of all kinds of faith backgrounds, in and around every “religion box” you might check.
 Not sure what makes a spiritual question?
 Check out our (partial) list.

 Past Participating Artists